ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 - on EV3 follow Building Instructions at [ev3dev-mapping-modules]
 - on PC follow Installation Instructions at [ev3dev-mapping-ui]

-On EV3 plug LIDAR data connector to `port 1`, motor connector to `port C` and:
+On EV3 plug LIDAR data connector to `port 1`, LIDAR power connector to USB, motor connector to `port C` and:

 ``` bash
 cd ev3dev-mapping-modules/bin